Infrared homing: Imaging systems

-Modern heat-seeking missiles utilise imaging infrared (IIR), where the IR/UV sensor is a focal plane array which is able to produce an image in infra-red, much like the CCD in a digital camera.
+Modern heat-seeking missiles use imaging infrared (IIR), where the IR/UV sensor is a focal plane array which is able to produce an image in infra-red, much like the charge-coupled device (CCD) in a digital camera.
 This requires much more signal processing but can be much more accurate and harder to fool with decoys.
 In addition to being more flare-resistant, newer seekers are also less likely to be fooled into locking onto the sun, another common trick for avoiding heat-seeking missiles.
 By using the advanced image processing techniques, the target shape can be used to find its most vulnerable part toward which the missile is then steered.
-All western short-range air-to-air missiles such as the AIM-9X Sidewinder and ASRAAM use imaging infrared seekers, as well as the Chinese PL-10 SRAAM, Taiwanese TC-1, Israeli Python-5 and Russian R-74M/M2.
+All western short-range air-to-air missiles such as the AIM-9X Sidewinder, MICA IR and ASRAAM use imaging infrared seekers, as well as the Chinese PL-10 SRAAM, Taiwanese TC-1, Israeli Python-5 and Russian R-74M/M2.